Framework

 The Framework

-This is the definitive resource on the four marketing problems keeping service businesses stuck.
-Not a summary — the full picture.
+This is the definitive resource on the four operations gaps keeping service businesses stuck.
+Each one is named, symptomed, costed — and paired with the operations answer that closes it.

 01